 Other than the board owner and administrators, only the student whose points were revoked would be able to see the revoke icon.
-The revoke icon is hidden from all other board followers, so that this remains one-to-one feedback unless the instructor decides to address the issue with the larger class.
+The revoke icon is hidden from all other board followers so that it remains one-to-one feedback (unless the instructor decides to address the issue with the class).

 How will the follower know when points are revoked?

 The follower will receive an email notification (by default) when points are revoked.
 The email address of the person who revoked the points is included in the notification email to the follower, allowing them to get in touch via email if they want to discuss why the points were revoked.